 Special Training.

-Line Manager and < determine scope, areas, methods of such trainings, skill acquisition methods taking into account the requirements of JD, <, <.
+Line Manager and e.g., Training QA Specialist determine scope, areas, methods of such trainings, skill acquisition methods taking into account the requirements of JD, Training Matrix, Annual Training Plan.

 Training of permanent employees

 The obligation to provide training extends to all employees working within the QMS scope.
 They receive training on specific workplace topics and documents as well as annual training.